Surrounded by a fantastic coastline, Pembrokeshire offers an abundance of fresh produce.

-Lovingly known locally as The Cambo, this stylish restaurant is run by head chef and manager Matthew Cox.
-Situated in the picture-postcard fishing village of Solva, it’s a short drive from St Davids, further into the curve of St Bride’s Bay.
-The food here is also locally sourced, and you can almost visualise the fish being brought in to the harbour on an ancient fishing vessel to be cooked in the restaurant.
+Lovingly known locally as The Cambo, this stylish restaurant is situated in the picture-postcard fishing village of Solva, it’s a short drive from St Davids, further into the curve of St Bride’s Bay.
+The food here is also locally sourced, and you can almost visualise the fish being brought into the harbour on an ancient fishing vessel to be cooked in the restaurant.
 With a lovely outdoor terrace for balmy Welsh summer evenings, a relaxed lounge bar and a stylish yet simple dining area, this modest restaurant has won many a heart with its elegant ambience and utterly delicious dishes.
 Lunches and dinners are served here, meaning you can walk along the lime kiln-dotted port and still make it in time for a hearty meal.

 Main Street, Solva ~ www.thecambrianinn.co.uk